Jean Tatlock: Romance with Oppenheimer

-Oppenheimer's association with her friends was used as evidence against him during his 1954 security hearing.
+Oppenheimer's association with Tatlock's friends was used as evidence against him during his 1954 security hearing.
 In a letter to Major General Kenneth D. Nichols, General Manager, United States Atomic Energy Commission, dated March 4, 1954, Oppenheimer described their association as follows:

-While some historians believe that Oppenheimer had an extramarital affair with Tatlock while he was working on the Manhattan Project, others assert he met with Tatlock only once after he was picked to head the Los Alamos Laboratory in mid-June 1943.
+While some historians believe that Oppenheimer had an extramarital affair with Tatlock while he was working on the Manhattan Project, others assert that after he was picked to head the Los Alamos Laboratory, he met with Tatlock only once, in mid-June 1943.
 On June 14, 1943, Oppenheimer was in Berkeley to recruit David Hawkins as an administrative assistant.
-They went to a Mexican restaurant in her green 1935 Plymouth coupe, and spent the night together at her San Francisco apartment at 1405 Montgomery Street.
+Oppenheimer and Tatlock went to a Mexican restaurant and spent the night together at her San Francisco apartment.
 All the while, U.S. Army agents, waiting in the street outside, had them under surveillance.
 At that meeting she told him that she still loved him and wanted to be with him.
 He never saw her again.

-Despite her relationship with Oppenheimer, in Edith Arnstein Jenkins' memoir, she recalls a conversation with Mason Robertson, a good friend of Tatlock, in which he claims Tatlock told him she was lesbian.
-In fact, it is plausible that Tatlock had a relationship with Mary Ellen Washburn.
-As a psychoanalyst in the 1940s, she saw her homosexuality as a pathological condition to be overcome, which may have led to her eventual suicide.
+Edith Arnstein Jenkins recalled a conversation with Mason Robertson, a good friend of Tatlock's, in which he claimed Tatlock had told him she was a lesbian.
+It is plausible that Tatlock had a relationship with Mary Ellen Washburn.
+As a psychiatrist in training, she was required to undergo psychoanalysis, and therefore consulted Siegfried Bernfeld as part of her training.
+In the 1940s, homosexuality was seen as a pathological condition to be overcome, which may have led to her eventual suicide.